jalex3421/Green-Light---Red-Ligh/README.md

 All the tecnical stuff is described in the pdf file located in the repository.

 # How to obtain the toy
 The 3d model is located in the repository.
 A 3d printer is needed.
-The box that contains all the devices is made from wood.
+The box that contains all the devices is made from wood -BaseOfTheDoll folder contains the original model of the box-.

 # How to play
 Instructions in order to start playing: